ufko-org/aerialsdb/README.md

 # AerialsDB

-Aerials is a **proof-of-concept** project designed to rethink how data is stored and managed.
-Instead of relying on monolithic databases or file systems with hard limits, Aerials distributes data into discrete SQLite3 "buckets" and metadata tables, enabling high flexibility, scalability, and enhanced data protection.
+Aerials is a proof-of-concept project that rethinks data storage and management.
+Instead of relying on monolithic databases or file systems with rigid limits, it distributes data into small, self-contained SQLite3 buckets and central metadata tables.

-## Overview

-Aerials separates data into two main parts:

-- **Buckets**:
-  - Each bucket stores data as simple key-value pairs.
-  -	A bucket is essentially a micro filesystem.
-What would be a normal file on disk is a row in the bucket table in the bucket's database file, where the key is the filename and the value is its content.
-  - Buckets are automatically created when an existing bucket reaches a set maximum number of rows (defined by `bucket_max_rows` in the configuration).

-- **Metadata (buckets_meta)**:
-  - A separate table (`buckets_meta`) holds metadata about each bucket entry.
-  - This metadata is stored as a JSON string, which acts like a “virtual table” schema.
-  - The JSON can describe properties such as filename, size, description, creation date, etc.
-  - If multiple rows in `buckets_meta` share the same JSON structure, it’s equivalent to having a virtual table with those JSON keys as columns.
-  - This approach eliminates the need for a million hardcoded columns—each bucket row can be described uniquely and flexibly.
+This decentralized approach enhances scalability, flexibility, and fault tolerance.
+Each bucket is an independent SQLite file storing key-value records, ensuring efficient handling of large datasets while mitigating risks of data loss from file corruption.

 ## Data Diagram